CjBrilli/pyesascint/README.md

-# DSN-Based Detection of CIRs and CMEs from Doppler Scintillation
+# ESA-Based Detection of CIRs and CMEs from Doppler Scintillation

-This repository implements a complete, reproducible pipeline for detecting solar wind structures — specifically Co-rotating Interaction Regions (CIRs) and Coronal Mass Ejections (CMEs) — using Deep Space Network (DSN) Doppler tracking data of *Venus Express (VEX)*.
+This repository implements a complete, reproducible pipeline for detecting solar wind structures — specifically Co-rotating Interaction Regions (CIRs) and Coronal Mass Ejections (CMEs) — using Deep Space Network (ESA) Doppler tracking data of *Venus Express (VEX)*.

 The method uses phase scintillation analysis and a physically motivated normalisation pipeline to isolate heliospheric disturbances from geometric and background effects.